 If you have leftover mashed potatoes, you can use them for potato bread.
 This recipe calls for 2 potatoes, so the equivalent would be about 1 cup of mashed potatoes.

-You can also freeze leftover mashed potatoes for future potato bread.
+You can also freeze leftover mashed potatoes for future batches of the bread with potato recipe.
 Just thaw in the refrigerator before mixing up your bread dough.

 To freeze buttermilk potato bread, wrap the bread loaves individually in plastic wrap and place them in freezer bags, or slice before freezing to easily pull out the amount of bread that you need.